Nhatnhandev/Note/README.md

 **Lê Nhật Nhân**
 - Student ID: 2224802010860
-- Contact: [Your Email/Contact Info]
+- Contact: lenhatnhan999@gmail.com

 ## 🙏 Acknowledgments

 - Flutter team for the amazing framework
 - The open-source community for the great packages used in this project

-## 📞 Support

-If you find any bugs or have suggestions, please [open an issue](https://github.com/yourusername/tdmu-notes/issues) on GitHub.

 ## 🎓 Educational Purpose

-This project was created as part of coursework at TDMU (Tôn Đức Thắng University).
+This project was created as part of coursework at TDMU (Thủ Dầu Một University).

 ---